yijingch/afistforair.github.io/_posts/excerpts-dear-friend/2022-03-21-excerpts-dear-friend.md

 > <p style="text-align: left;">...willfully selfish.</p>

-> <p style="text-align: left;">"The moment one is sad one is ordinaty."
+> <p style="text-align: left;">"The moment one is sad one is ordinary."
 She wrote.
 But that is not enough.
 The moment one feels anything one feels fatal.</p>

 > <p style="text-align: left;">Writing is an option, so ist not writing; being read is a possibility, so ist not being read.
 Reading, however, I equate with real life: life can be opened and closed like a book; living is a choice, so is not living.</p>